 However, in Texas, you need to prove that the bite was the result of the owner’s negligence.
 To prove owner negligence, you’ll have to provide proof that:

-If you’ve been bitten or attacked by a dog in Dallas TX, do not talk to the pet owner’s insurance company if they contact you.
+If you’ve been bitten or attacked by a dog in Dallas, do not talk to the pet owner’s insurance company if they contact you.
 They’ll try to get you to accept a meager settlement or sign a statement.
 Doing that could sign away all of your rights in your dog attack case.
 However, there are a few things you should do to start building your case right away:

 Compensation for dog attack victims typically comes out of the owner’s home insurance policy.
 As a result, the owner’s insurance adjuster usually calls victims advising them that they don’t need a lawyer.
 They’re not trying to do you a favor by offering a tiny settlement.
 They’re protecting their own bottom-line.

 Don’t settle for less than you deserve.
-Insurance companies know that a personal injury lawyer will take a dog bite case to court to get fair compensation for their clients, an expensive process that the insurance company is trying to avoid.
+Insurance companies know that a dog bite injury lawyer will take a dog bite case to court to get fair compensation for their clients, an expensive process that the insurance company is trying to avoid.
 People who hire personal injury lawyers for their dog attack cases typically receive much higher compensation for their injuries.
 When the insurance company calls you, tell them to contact your lawyer.

 Dog bite injuries can be both devastating and disfiguring.
 Sometimes, all it takes is for an untrained or vicious dog to become frightened or startled to attack.
 The damage done can be substantial.
 You could suffer from physical pain, disfiguring injuries, Post-traumatic Stress Disorder (PTSD), and anxiety as a result of your injuries.

 Fortunately, the state of Texas allows you to claim both economic and non-economic damages.
 Your economic or financial damages are damages that you can prove with bills, receipts, or your employment record.
 These expenses include: